Vinlaw3661/OpenCV-Computer-Vision-Reference-Scripts-/README.md

 Purpose:

 The aim of this repository is to serve as a learning and reference hub for those delving into OpenCV for computer vision applications.
 It provides easily understandable scripts and explanations to facilitate the comprehension and application of vision algorithms.

+# Acknowledgements:

+These scripts are largely inspired by Jason Dsouza's OpenCV course with freeCodeCamp which you can find at [https://www.youtube.com/watch?v=oXlwWbU8l2o&list=WL&index=5]